 - In the upper-left corner of the editor, click in the Show Styles field and select .

 - Select the html style.

 - From the Show drop-down list on the upper-right side of the editor, select .

 - (Optional) You can use the toggle button in the local toolbar to show properties below in a group view or an alphabetical view .

 If you are using the group view, expand the Positioning group.

-To the right of overflow, select default from the column.
+To the right of overflow, click and select default.